Kamran-Afzali/Kamran-Afzali.github.io/_posts/ANTs.md

 ### Figure production and large-scale data inspection using CreateTiledMosaic

-The program CreateTiledMosaic in conjunction with ConvertScalarImageToRGB provides useful functionality for common image analysis tasks.
-The basic usage of CreateTiledMosaic is to tile a 3-D image volume slice-wise into a 2-D image.
-The help menu CreateTiledMosaic --help provides more in-depth coverage of options but some of the functionality includes:
+*CreateTiledMosaic* in conjunction with *ConvertScalarImageToRGB* provides utility for common image analysis tasks.
+The basic usage of *CreateTiledMosaic* is to tile a 3-D image volume slice-wise into a 2-D image.
+Some of the functionality includes:

 + Padding or cropping each tile element
 + Alpha channel for translucent overlaid rob maps